AriusX7/tvm-assistant/docs/commands-reference.md

 Shows a user's voting history.
 If the host has used `cycle` commands to create cycle channels, the bot will know which is the latest voting channel.
 The results will be displayed by considering the votes in that channel.
 If the bot is unable to detect a voting channel, you'll have to pass the channel before the user.
 Alias: `-vh [channel] <user>`

+### `-top [channel]`

+Sends jump url for the first message of a channel.
+You can supply a channel to get it's first message.
+If you don't supply a channel, the bot will send link for the first message of the channel where the command is used.

+### `-notify <msg>`

+Pings the Players role to notify them of a message. `msg` is the message that is displayed.
+It supports all Discord markdown features.
+The command has a cooldown to discourage spam mentions.
+The cooldown defaults to once per 6 hours in a particular server.
+A server's cooldown can be changed by a host by using the `` command.

 ## Roles

 These commands require administrator permission or the host role.